ncompass/cloudinary-integration/readme.txt

 == ToDo ==
-  Revert URLs when plugin is off
+  -Revert URLs when plugin is off.
+  -Fix width/height created images to check width and height individually.. for images that are smaller on either height or width...